rhu1/scribble-gt-scala/README.md

 The artifact archive `paper321.zip` contains:

 - An **Overview** of the artifact (i.e., this document) in three formats:
-    - markdown: `paper321-overview.md` -- links clickable depending on markdown viewer app;
+    - markdown: `README.md` -- links clickable depending on markdown viewer app;
-    - pdf: `paper321-overview.pdf`.
-- The **main artifact** as a **Docker image**: `oopsla26-paper321-artifact.tar.gz`
-- The original submission version of our **paper**: `oopsla26-paper321.pdf`

-Following the Call for Artifacts, this Overview has the following sections:
+This Overview has the following sections:

 - [1.
 Introduction](#INTRO)
 - [2.
 Hardware dependencies](#HARDWARE)